UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

 Inequality taken directly from Cristin, with minor adaptations.
 Health terms copied from the global health query.

 `LGBTQ` will also find LGBTQ+. `Racial` will find racial disparities etc.

+Keeping `ethnic OR ethnicity` here is quite broad - it will include works which mention ethnicity in passing (e.g. a clinical trial where all participants were x ethnicity; or, a study where they looked at gender, age, ethnicity etc.).

 ```Ceylon =
 TS=